 I have come to the point where I don't want to hear about my sailor's work, invite military members over, or generally have anything to do with the military.
 I have implemented a strict Military-Free Zone in our house, where no one in a uniform or in the ranks can come in.

-All of these events have taken place.
+All of these have been accomplished.
 However, the totally unexpected and overlooked consequence is that my career options and marketability have plummeted.

 I want him to leave after his four-year commitment, but he disagrees with my opinion.
 How do I get over the resentment, and how can we make this work without me sacrificing everything I've worked for?

 This sounds like a tough transition for you.
 It's very normal, given your situation.

 Think about it: Before your husband joined the Navy, you were working in your career field and supporting your family as the breadwinner.
 Now, you are home with the responsibilities of the children and housework.